Introduction

 Laser alternatives:

-- TigerJet TN-660 remanufactured: 60% below OEM, performs nearly identically in quality; lower risk than inkjet refills
+- TigerJet TN-660 remanufactured - check price on Amazon: 60% below OEM, performs nearly identically in quality; lower risk than inkjet refills

 Important caveats: